 Before you weigh your RV:

-- Know how much water you have in your tanks.
-We recommend dumping your grey & black tanks and filling fresh before you do this so you know exactly how much water you’re carrying.
+Know how much water you have in your tanks.
+We recommend dumping your grey & black tanks and filling the fresh tank before you do this so you know exactly how much water you’re carrying.

 Calculating Your Safe RV Weight

 Depending on the type of RV and towing configuration, you’ll have different methods of calculating your safe RV weight:

 Safe Motorhome RV Weight without a towed vehicle: Your Actual Weight should not exceed the RV’s GVWR.
 No axle should exceed its axle rating.

 Safe Motorhome RV Weight with a towed vehicle: Your Actual Weight should not exceed the RV’s GCWR.
 Your towed vehicle should not exceed your towing capability.